rahul5820/DIGITAL_-CLOCK/README.md

 # DIGITAL_-CLOCK
-This Project is made by using pure Html, CSS And Javascript
+This Project is made by using pure HTML, CSS And JAVASCRIPT